 LVT 2009 r Large production estate, long established, "efficient" wines

-LVT 2013 r 2011 rosé 2014 wh A long-time leading domaine at Costières.
-The whites, made around Roussanne, have always been very good, while the mainly Syrah J T is very accomplished.
+LVT 2013 r 2011 rosé 2015 wh A long-time leading domaine at Costières.
+The whites, made around Roussanne, have always been very good - the 2015 JT Costières white a refined, well-filled **** wine - while the mainly Syrah J T is very accomplished.
 The talented, energetic Michel Gassier also owns the 30-hectare Domaine de Molines which makes vin de pays d`Oc under the title Terres de Molines.

 LVT 2015 r 2015 wh Large estate with over 70 hectares.
 Dominique Ricome marks his corks with Ricome south of France.
 The wines are OK but pretty mainstream.